 Right from the start you'll notice some major differences over the Jedburgh Pack - from this side the large water bottle pocket.
 There is a matching pocket on the other side.
 Stay hydrated - especially if you're in the hotter parts of our Great Nation.
 Each pocket will fit 1 liter water bottles and similar sized poly or metal bottles.
 Seen here is the 18oz.
 Hydroflask.
 This one has been keeping ice frozen 24+ hours way before the Yeti tumblers came out.
 Yes they are expensive but spend the money for the durability and keep the BPA out of your system.

 Also visible is the Biothane textured grab handle on the top and mini- RED Swivel shaped logo zipper pulls.
 Nice touches that separate the Tracer from other bags with paracord pulls and 1" webbing handles.
-It's easier to grab off the front seat of the car or if you ride a train / subway / tube to hold it a knee level - which helps keep unwanted hands out of your gear and prevents you from having to apologize to other people if you accidently hit them.
+It's easier to grab off the front seat of the car or if you ride a train / subway / tube to hold it a knee level - which helps keep unwanted hands out of your gear and prevents you from having to apologize to other people if you accidentally hit them.

 Here is the main pocket opened up.
 The first thing you'll see is that the back of the pocket is loop lined making it Dapper compatible.
 I have the Admin Dapper here - it keeps the smaller things organized and easily accessed.